hewner/csse403/ClassOutline.md

             a <- pop
             pop

+# Buffalo's Guide to a Good Presentation

+## Start with the activity in mind

+Being a 50 minute presentation, they aren't going to learn much.
+So focusing on the activity gives you a concrete idea...they are going to do this one thing which hopefully will focus their attention on the one really cool feature of the language.

+## Learning itself is fun

+Learning things, even useless things, feels naturally good (most video games, for example, are just intricately designed teaching systems for skills no one cares about).
+If your students are learning, even if the presentation is a bit dry, folks will enjoy it anyway.
+If folks are not learning, it's unlikely that your skills as a standup comedian are sufficient to amuse for 50 minutes.

+What this means is that you don't usually need to devote a lot of time to persuading folks that a language is a good idea.
+You also don't need to make a really complicated example so that it feels realistic or motivating.

+That said, you don't need to make your presentation intentionally boring.

+## Provide Feedback

+Make sure your problem is not too hard, but do have unit tests or something else to ensure that things are going right.

+## Explore one topic deeply

+Your language probably has many awesome features.
+Don't introduce us to all of them, instead let us get interesting with one really specific feature.

+## Things take time

+Expect developing a good example to take some time.
+Expect providing enough of the language to let us do the activity to make some time.
+Usually, dumping up a 40 slide deck is the laziest thing you can so don't expect doing a good job to take less time than that.

+Also, practice.

+## Check the rubric in the final project document

 # Instructor's Choice: Lua and C Integration

 Lua is a language that has a lot going for it.